 The J firms produce a variety of products and generate a single kind of pollution.
 We assume that quantities of inputs, outputs, and pollutant discharges are continuous variables.
 The firms' problems are well behaved: the firms' marginal cost of production curves are upward sloping, their input demand curves are downward sloping, and their marginal abatement cost curves are upward sloping.
-Constrained by its production technology, firm j chooses its vector of product quantities, denoted $q_j$ (all final goods marketed to consumers), and its level of pollutant discharges, denoted $E_j$ .
-The firms face a vector of output prices, denoted p, and a vector of input prices, denoted w, where the first input (with price $w_0$ ) is labor.
+Constrained by its production technology, firm j chooses its vector of product quantities, denoted $\mathbf{q}j$ (all final goods marketed to consumers), and its level of pollutant discharges, denoted $E_j$ .
+The firms face a vector of output prices, denoted $\mathbf{p}j$ , and a vector of input prices, denoted $\mathbf{w}j$ , where the first input (with price $w_0$ ) is labor.
 Each firm operates as a price taker in product and input markets.
-While social welfare functions typically do not represent firms directly, we assume that each firm's surplus accrues to a single risk-neutral owner so that changes in the firm's profits map directly to changes in welfare.
+While social welfare functions typically do not consider firms, we assume that each firm's surplus accrues to a single risk-neutral owner so that changes in the firm's profits map directly to changes in welfare.